SensLab

 Yaw value

 The number of degrees a player's view rotates per single mouse count, defined by the game engine.
-Verified values: Valorant uses 0.07; Deadlock uses 0.044; CS2, Apex, and Marvel Rivals use 0.022; Overwatch 2, Warzone, and The Finals use 0.0066; Rainbow Six Siege uses 0.00572958; Fortnite uses 0.005555.
+Verified values: RBX uses 0.39783; RUST uses 0.11247; Valorant uses 0.07; Deadlock uses 0.044; CS2, Apex, and Marvel Rivals use 0.022; Overwatch 2, Warzone, The Finals, and D2 use 0.0066; Rainbow Six Siege uses 0.00572958; Fortnite uses 0.005555.
 Yaw is the constant that makes cross-game sensitivity conversion mathematically exact.

 eDPI (effective DPI)